IonRepo/IonDiff/paper/paper.md

     \end{gathered}
 \end{equation}

-As a result, all these displacements can be computed just once and stored in a three-dimensional tensor, what allows simple vectorization and runs much faster in libraries such as Numpy compared to traditional loops.
-Then, for a simulation of $n_{atoms}$ number of atoms for the diffusive species and $\tau$ temporal duration, we only need to compute:
+As a result, all these displacements can be computed just once, and stored in a three-dimensional tensor, what allows simple vectorization and runs much faster in libraries such as Numpy compared to traditional loops.
+Then, for a simulation with $N_t$ time steps of $\tau$ temporal duration, and $N_p$ number of atoms for the diffusive species, we only need to compute:

 \begin{equation}
     M (\Delta t, p_i, d) = \frac{1}{t_{sim} - \Delta t} \sum_{t_0 = 0}^{t_{sim} - \Delta t - \tau} \left[ r (t_0 + \Delta t, p_i, d) - r (t_0, p_i, d) \right]